Cameron puts economy centre-stage in re-election bid

-MANCHESTER, England British Prime Minister David Cameron cast a national election in 2015 as a choice between his "pro-business" ruling Conservative party and what he called the anti-business opposition Labour party.
+MANCHESTER Prime Minister David Cameron cast a general election in 2015 as a choice between his "pro-business" Conservative party and what he called the anti-business Labour party.

-In a speech to his party's annual conference in the northern English city of Manchester on Wednesday that was heavy on party political rhetoric, Cameron placed Britain's economic recovery at the heart of his bid for re-election.
+In a speech to his party's annual conference in Manchester on Wednesday that was heavy on party political rhetoric, Cameron placed Britain's economic recovery at the heart of his bid for re-election.

 "Let us never forget the cast-iron law of British politics," Cameron told delegates.
 "It is Labour who wreck our economy and it's we Conservatives who clear it up."